-This particular section of A&P I is a ~16-week, full-semester course presented on campus.

-This course includes in-class instruction, laboratory exercises, and assessments.
-Some assignments will also take place online, where pre-recorded videos of modular content are available.
-Assessments will primarily be conducted on Blackboard; however, some will occur in class.
+This particular section of A&P I is a ~13-week, mildly accelerated course presented asynchronously online where the student approaches and masters curricular content independent of on-campus face-to-face contact.
+Lectures and assignments take place online, where pre-recorded videos and other content are available.
+This course's content is supported significantly by Blackboard and the instructor's website, to which Blackboard is linked.
+Assessments will primarily be conducted on Blackboard.

 The course content is divided into topic-specific modules, each accompanied by supportive outlines and handouts.
 All videos have been prerecorded and closely resemble in-class, face-to-face instruction.
 You will find the course well-organized and easy to follow in terms of information flow.
+Each lecture/module is accompanied by: